omar-diab/omar-diab/README.md

 ---

-> 💡 *“All we have now is now, not the past and not the future.”*
+> 💡 *“The only time we truly own is the present — not the past, not the future.”*